curiousily/aind-isolation/heuristic_analysis.md

 # Conclusion

 According to the data presented above, the `uber` heuristic performs better than the `ID_improvement` agent and all other heuristics.
-I recommend choosing this heuristic when building an agent since it is:
+I recommend choosing it when building an agent since it is:

 * the only heuristic that outperforms the sample agent and all other heuristics, according to the data
 * a composition of the other two heuristics (with additions), thus including their predictive power